kishikawakatsumi/IBPCollectionViewCompositionalLayout/README.md

 ## Requirements

 - Swift 5.0+ or Objective-C
-- iOS 11.0+ (I want to support much earlier versions!)
+- iOS 11.0+ (I have a plan to support much earlier versions!)

 ## Installation